Nicholaz99/shopicho/README.md

 - [List of Endpoints](#list-of-endpoints)

 ## Introduction
 This is the implementation of the barebones of an online marketplace.
 A server-side web API that can help you build your own online shop.
 Shopicho was built using **Ruby on Rails** framework.
+Demo: https://shopicho.herokuapp.com

 ## Main Features
 A few of notable things you can do with Shopicho API: